mindspore-lab/mindface/README.md

 ## Get Started

-To get started with MindCV, please click the following links see the [tutorials for detection](tutorials/detection/getstart.md) and [tutorials for recognition](tutorials/recognition/getstart.md), which will give a quick tour on each key component and the train/validate/predict pipelines in Mindface.
+To get started with MindFace, please click the following links see the [tutorials for detection](tutorials/detection/get_started.md) and [tutorials for recognition](tutorials/recognition/get_started.md), which will give a quick tour on each key component and the train/validate/predict pipelines in Mindface.

 ## Tutorials